Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 “And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword.”

-2) There is abundant proof that the Bible is true.
+2) Not only is God real.
+There is also abundant proof that the Bible is true.
 John 17:17

-7) You can fill your life with light to the degree you have power and authority over nations!
-John 15:14-15, Rev 2:26.
+6) You can fill your life with light to the degree you have power and authority over nations!
+Rev 2:26.
 I believe you can apply Deut 28:1 and Deut 28:13 personally, which says if you follow God’s instructions, God has promised to make you the head, and not the tail.

 Those are just some of the subjects I’ve explored in the links above.
 Even for Christians, some these beliefs may be hard to fully accept and make part of your life experience.